 a typical fine art photograph.

 It is one of the highest quality images

 The Jefferson Memorial at the southern end of the Tidal Basin in Washington, D.C.
-This memorial is dedicated to Thomas Jefferson, an integral American Founding Father, one of the main writers of the Declaration of Independence, member of the Continental Congress and second president of the United States.
+This memorial is dedicated to Thomas Jefferson, an integral American Founding Father, one of the main writers of the Declaration of Independence, member of the Continental Congress and the third president of the United States.
 The neoclassical architecture commonplace in Washington, D.C. is evident in this memorial with its circular marble steps, ionic order columns and shallow dome.
 It is open to the elements and managed by the National Mall and Memorial Parks division of the National Park Service.

 The Jefferson Memorial attracts millions of people per year and is oftentimes thick with tourists contesting for limited space.
 The winter cold discourages many visitors and the early morning hours in the darkness even more; which makes it my favorite time to visit.
 The tranquil aura of the marble columns and bronze statue of Thomas Jefferson calls one to peaceful reflection, with the quiet lapping of the water of the Tidal Basin a distant song.
 I shared this space with only a passing officer of the U.S. Park Police making his rounds.